 In September 2024, CHRY announced it had secured a two-year, £70m debt facility with Barclays Bank.
-It comes with an uncommitted accordion facility of £15m.
+It comes with an uncommitted accordion facility (an option to increase the size of the facility) of £15m.
 Interest is charged at a margin over SONIA.
 The loan was immediately drawn down and can be repaid after one year with no penalty to CHRY.